-Employers paying the highest salary for a Gas Construction Worker job are Long Beach (CA) and Clarksville Gas and Water (TN).
+Employer paying the highest salary for a Gas Construction Worker job is Long Beach (CA).

 Employer | Average Salary |